 In addition to the local topography generating the significant overland flow route, flooding was exacerbated by local drainage infrastructure unable to withstand the volume of water.
 Sewers are typically designed to accommodate a 1 in 30 year event, meaning the capacity of the sewers would've been exceeded by the volume of rainfall that fell.
-Residents reported manholes lifting with surcharging flows, adding to the volume of flood water in this location.
-This also meant that road gullies which discharge into the surface water sewer would've "switched off" when the sewer was at capacity, meaning during the storm, water had nowhere to go.
+This also means that road gullies which discharge into the surface water sewer would've "switched off" when the sewer was at capacity.